crhuber/linux-cheatsheet/readme.md

 		```

 * Add the remote repository to the local repository

 		git push website+master:refs/heads/master [FIRST TIME ONLY]
 		git push website master                   [ALL OTHER TIMES]

+* Add empty commit

+		git commit --allow-empty

+* List all local branches

+		git branch

+* List referenced remote branches

+		git branch -r

+* Find which branches are already merged into master and can be removed

+		git checkout master
+		git branch --merged

+* Remove all outdated branches with:

+		git branch -d old-merged-feature

+* Decide what to do with not merged branches

+		git branch --no-merged

+* Creating a Fork and making Upstream PR

+	List the current configured remote repository for your fork.

+		git remote -v

+	Specify a new remote upstream repository that will be synced with the fork.

+		git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git

+* Sync a fork

+	Fetch the branches and their respective commits from the upstream repository.
+Commits to master will be stored in a local branch, upstream/master

+		git fetch upstream

+	Check out your fork's local master branch

+		git checkout master

+	Merge the changes from upstream/master into your local master branch.
+This brings your fork's master branch into sync with the upstream repository, without losing your local changes

+		git merge upstream/master

 # Rsync

 * Install